 MARTIN NAROZNIK / SPACEBLOOM.NET / SCIENCE PHOTO LIBRARY MARTIN NAROZNIK / SPACEBLOOM.NET / SCIENCE PHOTO LIBRARY

-Spacebloom core.
-Computer artwork of the core (red) of a trifor spacebloom, part of a fictional 23rd-century range of edible space flora (xflora).
+Spacebloom.
+Computer artwork of a cormathy spacebloom, part of a fictional 23rd-century range of edible space flora (xflora).
 Spaceblooms combine nanotechnology and biotechnology.
 Several metres in diameter, they drift or move through space, feeding, growing, reproducing, and being harvested for food and other products.
-This core is edible, though it is sometimes poisonous.
-Spaceblooms were created by Canadian graphic artist and writer Martin Naroznik using 3-D software programs.
+Cormathy moves by newclear power.
+Spaceblooms were created by Canadian graphic artist and writer Martin Naroznik, using 3-D software programs.
 Spacebloom: A Field Guide to Cosmic Xflora was published in 2004.
 There are also plans for an exhibition.

 Model release not required.
 Property release not required.